gfiorav/carto_loves_mac/README.md

 + `git` (which you can get with XCode)
 + `brew` (which you can install get from [brew.sh](http://brew.sh))

+NOTE: Make sure you have installed Xcode (via Mac App Store), the xcode command line tools (`xcode-select -install`) and agreed to the license (`sudo xcodebuild -license`), since it's a requirement for a lot of brew packages.

 You can use other tools to install the necessary packages (`macports` for example) but I advise you stick with these ones and don't mix package managers.
 Even resorting to installing a package from source is better than mixing sym links and all that hell.

 ## Installation